Regain Control and Rejoin Your Cruise After Missing the Ship

 Table of Contents

-Missing a cruise departure can feel like a scene straight out of a travel nightmare.
+Missing your cruise departure can feel like a travel nightmare unfolding in real time.

 First, take a deep breath.